Grafton Public Library

 Our Goals

-• Provide free seeds to the community from seed companies and occasional seeds from gardeners who’ve saved seeds from plants that thrive in our local area.
+• Provide free seeds to the community from seed companies and from gardeners who’ve saved seeds from plants that thrive in our local area.

 • Encourage gardeners to save seed and donate seed back to the Seed Library from successful varieties of plants they have grown.